diffusiondata/diffusion-rest-adapter/README.md

 It defaults to loading the configuration from the current directory but can be passed a directory as a command line argument.
 If the session is lost, the JVM process will be terminated.

+##### Logging

+The `adapter-client` logging uses the log4j2 binding for SLF4J.
+It defaults to logging at info to the console.
+Alternative configuration can be passed using the system property `log4j.configurationFile`.

 ### adapter

 The `adapter` module is more suitable for embedding the adapter in other applications.
 It expects to be notified of changes to the model instead of reading from the file system.

+##### Logging

+Any binding for SLF4J can be provided.

 ## Connecting to Diffusion